 The City of Norcross has adopted the Gwinnett County Unified Development Code, Title 1, and Title 3, latest edition, for the development and subdivision standards not specifically outlined in City ordinances.

 Projects that require a development permit with a disturbed area of more than one acre need to be reviewed by the Georgia Soil and Water Conservation Commission.
-Please link to the Region 3 GSWCC wesite for Plan Review and Submitttal information.
+Please link to the Region 3 GSWCC website for Plan Review and Submittal information.

 Finalizing a construction project is marked by the obtaining of a Certificate of Occupancy or the recording of a Final Plat through the City.
 The City uses these processes to insure that the applicant has complied with applicable ordinances during the construction phase.
 The following package provides information on required documentation and forms in order to close out the construction phase: